datalad/datalad/docs/source/design/user_messaging.rst

 that are associated with individual operations.
 Result records are routinely inspected throughout the code base and their annotations are used to inform general program flow and error handling.

-Command calls can include an ``on_failure`` parameterization to specify how to proceed with a particular operation if a returned result record is :ref:`classified as a failure result <target-result-status>`.
-Command calls can also include a ``result_renderer`` parameterization to explicitly enable or disable the rendering of result records.
+DataLad interface calls can include an ``on_failure`` parameterization to specify how to proceed with a particular operation if a returned result record is :ref:`classified as a failure result <target-result-status>`.
+DataLad interface calls can also include a ``result_renderer`` parameterization to explicitly enable or disable the rendering of result records.

-Developers should be aware that external callers will use command call parameterizations that can selectively ignore or act on result records, and that the process should therefore yield meaningful result records.
+Developers should be aware that external callers will use DataLad interface call parameterizations that can selectively ignore or act on result records, and that the process should therefore yield meaningful result records.
 If, in turn, the process itself receives a set of result records from a sub-process, these should be inspected individually in order to identify result